jackrobertscott/authpack-client-190806/documents/api/Scopes.md

 - id `string`: unique identifier.
 - created `Date`: time of creation.
 - updated `Date`: time of last update.
-- name `string`: full name.
+- name `string`: a nice scope name.
 - code `string`: used to identify scope in code.
 - description `string`: describe the scope's permissions.
-- scopeId `string`: the parent of the scope.
+- scopeId `string?`: the parent of the scope.
 - data `object?`: developer assigned attributes.

 ## Create a scope